SDTC-CPMed/scDrugPrio/README.md

 rmarkdown::render("README.Rmd",output_format = "md_document")
 -->

-# scPred
+# scPred: Network analyses of single cell-based digital twins for personalized treatment of inflammatory diseases

+##scPred: General information
-**scPred: Network analyses of single cell-based digital twins for personalized treatment of inflammatory diseases** The goal of scPred is the creation of multicellular network-based disease models from single-cell RNA-sequencing (scRNA-seq) data for drug repositioning. scPred was developed using mouse data and validated in in vitro experiments
+The goal of scPred is the creation of multicellular network-based disease models from single-cell RNA-sequencing (scRNA-seq) data for drug repositioning. scPred was developed using mouse data and validated in in vitro experiments